How to Pass

 -Pre-trip Inspection Walk Through for the CDL Express vehicle

 -YouTube video of a sample Pre-Trip Inspection (credit goes to APEX CDL Institute)

 Note: This sample videos and others do not match exactly what Minnesota examiners expect on the test - it is provided here so you have an idea of what the pre-trip inspection should look and sound like.
 The only items you are expected to check are on the Pre-Trip Exam Checklist.
-YouTube videos may not include everything you are expected to check - and checking items not on the pre-trip checklist list won't gain you anything and will also make the test take longer.
+YouTube videos may not include everything you are expected to check - and checking items not on the pre-trip checklist list won't gain you anything and will also make the inspection take longer than the 30 minutes they want you to complete it in.
 Refer to the Minnesota CDL Manual for and Pre-Trip Exam checklist for definitive answers.

 Note: The information contained on this page is provided free of any charge and may be used for by anyone for any purpose.

 First off you must pass the knowledge tests given at the driver's exam station.
 The most important thing you can do to pass these is to study the relevant sections of the commercial driver's manual which is available online (Minnesota CDL Manual).
 It can also be obtained from the Beltrami County DMV for a fee (not the Bemidji driver's exam station).